pashky/restclient.el/README.md

 HTTPS and image display requires additional dll's on windows (libtls, libpng, libjpeg etc), which are not in the emacs distribution.

+More examples can be found in the `examples` directory.

 # In-buffer variables

 You declare a variable like this: